Edinburgh with kids

 It’s attached to a Tesco Supermarket, so it’s a good opportunity to do some shopping if you have a kitchen in Edinburgh, and let the kids blow off some steam.

-We were actually staying near Wonder World Soft Play, however it was closed on the day we were free to visit it (Thursdays.)
+We were actually staying near Wonder World Soft Play, however it was closed on the day we were planning to visit it (a Thursday.)

 Best for: All ages